sindresorhus/awesome-nodejs/readme.md

 ### Functional programming

 - [Lo-Dash](http://lodash.com) - A utility library delivering consistency, customization, performance, & extras.
 A better and faster Underscore.js.
-- [Underscore.js](http://underscorejs.org) - Provides a whole mess of useful functional programming helpers without extending any built-in objects.
 - [Mout](http://moutjs.com) - Utility library with the biggest difference between other existing solutions is that you can choose to load only the modules/functions that you need, no extra overhead.
+- [mori](http://swannodette.github.io/mori/) - A library for using ClojureScript's persistent data structures and supporting API from the comfort of vanilla JavaScript.
 - [Folktale](http://folktale.github.io/) - A suite of libraries for generic functional programming in JavaScript that allows you to write elegant modular applications with fewer bugs, and more reuse.